 What is mind?

-Throughout history, many philosophers and scientists have discussed the relationship between mind and brain.
+Throughout history, many philosophers and scientists all over the world have discussed the relationship between mind and brain.

 The concept of mind is understood in many different ways by many different cultural and religious traditions.

-In Japanese Shinto philosophy, it is considered that the universe has different kinds of worlds depending on the degree of immateriality.
+According to Japanese Shinto Philosophy, it is considered that the universe has different kinds of worlds depending on the degree of spirituality (immateriality).

-In this multiverse model, an element in the physical world has its counterparts in the worlds of different degrees of immateriality (See Fig.1).
+In this multiverse model, a physical element in this world has its corresponding spiritual element in each world with different degree of spirituality (See Fig.1).

-In the above Figure 1, Alice has a body in the physical world, but she also has different stages of mind depending on the degree of immateriality.
+As shown in the above Figure.1, Alice has a body in the physical world (S=0), but she also has different stages of minds depending on the degree of spirituality.

-For example, as the degree of immateriality “S” approaches 1 (100%), Alice’s mind is more deep and subconscious.
+As the degree of spirituality “S” approaches 1 (100%), Alice’s mind becomes more deep and subconscious.

 The Truth of the Revelation from God

-Especially, in eastern spiritualism, such a higher level of mind also appears as a sprit guide.
+According to Eastern spiritualism, such a higher level of mind also appears as a kind of sprit guide.

-A higher level of mind (a higher self, hereafter) sometimes supplies us with inspirations to guide us properly.
+A higher level of your mind (higher yourself, hereafter) sometimes gives you various inspirations to guide you properly.

-According to Onisaburo Deguchi, a great Shinto master, when an event occurred in the spirit world, the event also occurred in the physical world.
+If an event occurred in the spirit world, the same event will also occur in the physical world.

 Therefore, there is a time gap between the occurrence of an event in the spirit world (S = 1) and the occurrence of the corresponding event in the physical world (S = 0).

-In other words, a higher self can know an event happening in the spirit world, before we knows the corresponding event happening in the physical world.
+In other words, higher yourself can know an event happening in the spirit world, before you know the corresponding event which will happen in this physical world.

-This explains why divine revelations have been prophetic.
+This explains the reason why prophets can know the future in advance and divine revelations have been prophetic.